filecoin-project/devgrants/open-grant-proposals/open-proposal-Launderette Tracker.md

 Introduction

-Kirei Launderette Solutions is a  campus laundry service provider based of India.
+Kirei Launderette Solutions is a  campus laundry service provider based out of India.
 We serve in 5 Universities across India.
 We operate in self service model and full -service model as per the requirement of the university.
 Self-service model requires students to use machines by themselves.
 Full service model is where the clothes are washed and dried by the employees of the facility using the machines available.
 The payment for the services provided is done quarterly by universities based on the wash cycles used up by students.
 The estimated number of wash cycles for the year 2021 -22 will be around 200,000.
 As the wash cycles are increasing year on year, the firm is planning to introduce a mobile application for tracking wash cycles and quality control.

 Problem

 1)Kirei Launderette Solutions is looking for a storage of  data on a trusted, immutable  network which then can be verified by the university officials before disbursing the payment.

 2)Damaged or lost clothes in case of full service model were  560 cases in the year 2018-19 and 723 cases in the year 2019-20.
 Resolving these issues amicably is time consuming as Kirei Launderette Solutions does not store any evidence of clothes brought into their store for washing  and taken out of their store after washing by the customers.

 Solution